braph-software/BRAPH-2/tutorials/developers/dev_intro/readme.md

 ### Getting Props

-The value of a prop can be retrieved with `get`.
+The value of a prop can be retrieved with Getting a prop.
 **Getting a prop.**
 		This script illustrates various ways in which the value of a prop can be retrieved.
 > ```matlab